 Marat and others among the small but growing number of converts in Central Asia endure daily hostility and rejection from the majority Muslim society in which they live.
-Believers are ostracised by their closest family, neighbours and communities because of their decision to leave Islam.
+Believers are ostracized by their closest family, neighbors and communities because of their decision to leave Islam.
 Anti-Christian hostility can cost converts their homes, jobs and livelihoods.

-Yet far from being downcast, Marat is strengthened and uplifted in his faith, taking comfort in prayer and the Word of God, in particular from Luke 6:22-23, quoted at the beginning of this article.
+"When we pray for overcoming such adversities, the Lord God listens" Yet far from being downcast, Marat is strengthened and uplifted in his faith, taking comfort in prayer and the Word of God, in particular from Luke 6:22-23, quoted at the beginning of this article.

 "In those moments, when we pray for overcoming such adversities, the Lord God listens, answers, directs and protects our prayers," said Marat.

-He and his family are among 150

-impoverished Christian convert families (about 700 individuals) living in a harsh and remote mountainous region of Kyrgyzstan who thank God and Barnabas for providing them with food parcels during the bitter winter.
+He and his family are among 150 impoverished Christian convert families (about 700 individuals) living in a harsh and remote mountainous region of Kyrgyzstan who thank God and Barnabas for providing them with food parcels during the bitter winter.

-The parcels contained staples such as rice, pasta, buckwheat, flour, vegetable oil and tea, which sustained them for three months, when temperatures plummeted to -20°C. Not having to buy these food basics, the families had money to buy coal for heating, winter clothing and other essentials.
+The parcels contained staples such as rice, pasta, buckwheat, flour, vegetable oil and tea, which sustained them for three months, when temperatures plummeted to -4°F. Not having to buy these food basics, the families had money to buy coal for heating, winter clothing and other essentials.